 Weighted Harmonic Mean = 89.29

 - The arithmetic mean can be used to calculate the average if there is no weight for each value or factor.
-Its major disadvantage is that it is sensitive to extreme values especially if we are having a smaller sample size.
+Its major disadvantage is that it is sensitive to extreme values, especially if we have a smaller sample size.
 It is not at all appropriate for skewed distribution.